SQream/sqream_docs/getting_started/architecture.rst

 SQream Blue integrates with the following object storage platforms:

-* Google cloud platform (GCP)
+* Google Cloud Storage (GCS)
 * Simple Storage Services (S3)

-This integration allows reading and writing to foreign and internal tables, and facilitates the handling of Jobs and SQL and Python scripts.
+This integration enables SQream Blue services to read and write data to and from cloud object storage.
+It supports foreign and internal tables, SQL and Python scripts, and other operational data needed by services like AirFlow.

 Redis
 =====